NHS England’s plan is not enough to avert disaster this winter | Adrian Boyle

 I have seen headlines suggesting that this plan will see 5,000 new beds and 800 new ambulances.
 This is just not the case.
 These were announced in January as part of the Urgent and Emergency Care Delivery Plan which has so far failed to have a meaningful impact in recovering emergency care.

-The Royal College of Emergency Medicine has always tracked bed data published by NHS England, especially since the announcement of the this new care delivery plan.
+The Royal College of Emergency Medicine has always tracked bed data published by NHS England, especially since the announcement of the new care delivery plan.
 Since then, we have lost 1,841 general and acute (G&A) beds.
 From October 2022, which was when NHS England subsequently said the plan was to be considered to have been first implemented, we have gained 918 G&A beds.

 NHS England then changed the start date again, saying the pledge of opening 5,000 beds began in April 2022.
 Since that time, we have gained 1,580 G&A beds.